astroess/AdminChatbot/README.md

 <img src="images/AdminChatBot.jpg" title="admin chatbot"/>
 The main chatbot application uses wxWidgets as it's GUI framework.
 The main entry point of the application is ChatBotApp::OnInit() in chatgui.cpp.
 While at first glance this chatbot might look similar to CppND-Memory-Management-Chatbot, it is however very different.
 The intent of this chatbot is for Admin users who desire to make changes to the keywords/answers can do so easily using the application.
 Changes can also be made to the answers.json using another editor.
 <br><br>
 The general user part of the Admin Chatbot application works like any other chatbot.
 The user types in a question or keyword, and an automated question is returned.
+To exit the application, click on the red X on the top bar of the window frame.
 <br><br>
 <b>AdminChatBot Features</b>
 <ul>